katarinasotic/c01w24lab5/README.md

            with:
            node-version: ${{ matrix.node-version }}

-       - run: npm install
+       - run: npm i
        - run: npm test
    ```

-**_[Add small breakdown here]_**
+**Here's a small breakdown**:
+  - Changed **Pull Request** trigger to run the workflow on pull requests targeting the `main` or  `dev` branches.
+  - Added **defaults**, which sets default configuration options for all subsequent steps in the workflow.
+In this case, it sets a default working directory for the run steps to be executed within.
+  - Added **name: Backend test** to add a name to our job
+  - Changed to **node-version: [20.x]**
+  - Changed to **npm i**, installs dependencies listed in the `package.json` file.
+  - Removed **- run: npm run build --if-present**

-Commit the changes, and publish the branch.
+Now, commit the changes, and publish the branch.
 Given this new branch, go back to GitHub and open up a pull request.
 You may catch a glimpse of the above workflow being prepared.
 ![](image.png)
-The name of the job matches the status check outlined in our ruleset, a job that _must be successful_ if the PR is to be merged to `main`.
+The name of the job matches the status check outlined in our ruleset, a job _must be successful_ if the PR is to be merged to `main`.
 However, this job is set to fail: our basic arithmetic + array check test passes, but our backend test will crash given _our backend is not running in the GitHub Actions virtual machine._ Your first task for this lab is to fix that.
 ![](/images/8.png)